 Since it is not eligible and no technical screening criteria exists, it cannot be aligned

-After a company has mapped their economic activities and determined their eligibility and alignment status, then your company must disclose the amount of their income and expenses that can be classified as sustainable.
+After a company has evaluated its economic activities and determined its eligibility and alignment status, then your company must disclose the amount of its income and expenses that can be classified as sustainable.
 This is done by focusing on three KPIs: